SeerLabs/entity-matching/README.md

 Models:

 [HMM](HMM.py) (Header Matching Model): This model tries to match paper entities across data bases using information existing in the header of the papers including title, abstract, list of authors and venue.
-THis model is used for matching CiteSeerX to digital libraries without citation information such as DBLP, IEEE and Medline.
+This model is used for matching CiteSeerX to digital libraries without citation information such as DBLP, IEEE and Medline.

 [CMM](CMM.py) (Citation Matching Model): This model leverages citations for matching of the papers if citation information exists.